CMSFreedomOrg/CMSFreedom/cms-freedom-extension/README.md

-# CMS Freedom Screenshots Browser Extension
+# CMS Freedom Browser Extension

 A browser extension for capturing screenshots of websites at different device sizes.